-As bile is a fluid produced by the liver that aids digestion, biliary disease affects the bile ducts, gallbladder and other structures involved in the production and transportation of bile.
+As bile is a fluid produced by the liver that aids digestion, biliary disease affects the bile ducts, gallbladder, and other structures involved in the production and transportation of bile.

 Bile drains from the liver through bile ducts to the first part of the small intestine, or duodenum, and back to the bile ducts and liver.
 If the ducts become diseased or blocked, a number of serious diseases may result.